 sudo apt purge golang-go golang-src

-Verify only the tarball version remains:
+Verify only the tarball version remains and appears first in your shell:

-which go
+which -a go

 go version